Excitation-inhibition balance controls information encoding in neural populations

 Notably, alterations in excitatory-inhibitory balance have been experimentally related to the loss of information-processing efficiency observed in pathological conditions \cite{dehghani2016dynamic, sohal2019excitation}.
 Our predictions are also consistent with recent experimental studies in which theoretical tools from response theory have been applied to extensive whole-brain neuronal recordings.
 The emergent dynamics of several brain regions has been shown to lie at the edge of stability~\cite{dahmen2019second, morales2023quasiuniversal}, with a distance from instability that only slightly varied along the cortex.
-Such heterogeneity might be explained as an increase in the inhibition level~\cite{wang2020macroscopic}.
-Our findings suggest that this observed feature may be related to the tuning of sensitivity to different timescales~\cite{murray2014hierarchy, manea2022intrinsic}.
-Importantly, the external stimulus considered here may be immediately generalized to a high-dimensional signal representing, for example, multiple stimuli with different characteristics (e.g., frequency, intensity) targeting spatially separated populations potentially evolving on different timescales.
+Such heterogeneity might be explained as an increase in the inhibition level \cite{wang2020macroscopic}, and our findings suggest that this observed feature may be related to the tuning of sensitivity to different timescales \cite{murray2014hierarchy, manea2022intrinsic}.
+Importantly, the external input considered here may be immediately generalized to a high-dimensional signal representing, for example, multiple stimuli with different characteristics (e.g., frequency, intensity) targeting spatially separated populations potentially evolving on different timescales.

-Although we focused on a paradigmatic - yet widely used - model, our approach applies in principle to any neuronal connectivities and can be used to investigate more detailed synaptic structures and their effects on information-processing performances.
-Although it will be crucial to understand how strongly non-linear regimes affect the behavior of the mutual information and the information-theoretic features of the system in general, our work paves the way to the unraveling of the fundamental mechanisms supporting information encoding and sensitivity in neuronal networks.
+Although we focused on a paradigmatic - yet widely used - model, our approach can be extended to investigate more detailed and microscopic synaptic structures and include the role played by plasticity to drive accurate encoding.
+Overall, our work paves the way to the unraveling of the fundamental mechanisms supporting information encoding and sensitivity in neuronal networks.